 G3: Payment of group insurance premiums continue to be paid via normal payroll deduction and government’s contribution of their share continues.

 P1: Pension premium is unpaid and no pension service accrues while on leave.
-Members may arrange with the Teachers’ Pension Plan Corporation (TPPC) to purchase lost pension service within 180 days from return to work.
+Members may arrange with the Teachers’ Pension Plan Corporation (TPPC) to purchase lost pension service within 180 days from their return to work.
 If the service time is purchased within this window, the cost is at current contribution rates matched by government.
 After 180 days, the cost is at full actuarial value, which is a significant cost increase.

 P2: Pension premium continues to be paid on the full salary, not the reduced salary, and full pension service accrues.

 Members’ placement on the salary grid is reviewed and changes are made once per year at the beginning of the school year or at the date of initial employment of a member.
-To determine the number of teaching years for salary increments, all teaching days to the date of calculation are totalled and this total divided by 195, which is the number of days in a school year.
+To determine the number of teaching years for salary increments, all teaching days to the date of calculation are added together and this total is divided by 195, which is the number of days in a school year.
 A fraction of half a year or more is required to move to the next step on the salary grid.

 S1: Credited fully as time taught for the period of leave (maximum 58.5 continuous weeks for maternity/adoption/parental purposes) for the purpose of salary increments.

 S2: Most unpaid leave is not credited for salary incremental purposes; however, it is credited fully as time taught when leave is related to upgrading experience and/or qualifications (approved unpaid educational leave).

 S3: Not credited for the purpose of salary increments.